2020 Travel Blog Income Report

 - Disney gift cards: $500

-I earned the Airbnb credit from people signing up for Airbnb using my referral link (sign up and get a free $40 credit for yourself!) and the Disney gift cards from people signing up for the Chase Disney Visa credit card through my referral link.
+I earned the Airbnb credit from people signing up for Airbnb using my referral link and the Disney gift cards from people signing up for the Chase Disney Visa credit card through my referral link.
 These non-cash earnings are a nice bonus!

 Then the pandemic hit, and my ad revenue took a huge hit.
 Honestly, it still hasn’t come close to recovering to what it was back in February, but it’s slowly been increasing again.

 For those first two weeks, I was earning over $20 a day from ads, but in the depths of the pandemic I was literally earning $5 a day, which was a huge bummer.

 My affiliate marketing income this year came from various affiliate programs (nine total.)